-Learning outcomes Preparation By the end of the lesson, most pupils will be able to: Before the lesson: Copy the place value grid, shown Multiply numbers by right, on to the chalkboard and keep 10 and 100 and describe what happens. it there for the week. what happens.
+Preparation Learning outcomes By the end of the lesson, Before the lesson: most pupils will be able to: Copy the place value grid, shown Multiply numbers by right, on to the chalkboard and keep 10 and 100 and describe it there for the week. what happens.
 Have ready some bank notes, a large Work out the cost of items piece of paper, and enough paper to buy at the shop. and crayons for pupils to make their own bank notes.